 Standard Error of the Regression and R-squared in Practice

-In my view, the standard error of the regression has several advantages.
-S tells you straight up how precise the model’s predictions are using the units of the dependent variable.
+In my view, the residual standard error has several advantages.
+It tells you straight up how precise the model’s predictions are using the units of the dependent variable.
 This statistic indicates how far the data points are from the regression line on average.
 You want lower values of S because it signifies that the distances between the data points and the fitted values are smaller.
 S is also valid for both linear and nonlinear regression models.
 This fact is convenient if you need to compare the fit between both types of models.

 For R-squared, you want the regression model to explain higher percentages of the variance.
 Higher R-squared values indicate that the data points are closer to the fitted values.
 While higher R-squared values are good, they don’t tell you how far the data points are from the regression line.
 Additionally, R-squared is valid for only linear models.
 You can’t use R-squared to compare a linear model to a nonlinear model.